fercevik729/Sudoku-Solver/README.md

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install Sudoku-Solver.
+(To be implemented)
 ```bash
 pip install Sudoku-Solver
 ```